st-parry/deep-learning-v2-pytorch-project-face-generation/README.md

 GAN project as part of the Udacity Deep Learning Nanodegree

 ## Introduction
-In this project, you'll use generative adversarial networks to generate new images of faces.
+A project using generative adversarial networks to generate new images of faces.

 ## Getting the project files